 Can this loan cover past due balances?

 Yes.
-SunTrust Graduate Business School Loan applications for past due balances will be accepted up to the end of the same month as the academic period for which the student was enrolled.
+SunTrust Graduate Business School Loan applications for past due balances will be accepted up to one calendar month beyond the applicant's academic period end date or graduation date.

 How quickly can my school get the loan funds?

-If timing is a concern, the loan process can be expedited by choosing to eSign the Credit Agreement and by faxing or uploading all supporting/required documentation.
-There are instructions for this within the Application process.
+If timing is a concern, the loan process can be expedited by choosing to electronically sign the Credit Agreement and by faxing or uploading all supporting/required documentation.
+There are instructions for this within the application process.
 This includes, at minimum: